Independent Research

 THROUGHOUT THE SEMESTER: Performing research and showing up for a class-lab require different kinds of preparation (i.e. you will be expected to make solutions and pour media, you must also keep up to date on literature).
 I expect at least 10 hr/week in the lab.
 The good thing is that you choose which hours they are.
 You will often need 'clumps' of time but the exact time they occur can change from week to week.

-We will meet one time/week (scheduled at the beginning of the semester) to discuss experimental design and results.
+We will meet one time/week to discuss experimental design and results.

 You will keep a detailed notebook of your experiments and the data collected.

 LAB MEETINGS: Part of doing research is to be able to effectively communicate your work and get input from your peers.
-Lab meeting will be scheduled (usually Friday afternoon)
+To facilitate this lab meeting will be scheduled (usually Friday afternoon) and you will present your work at a larger venue (ex. poster session)

 Send comments, questions, and suggestions to: kabernd@davidson.edu